 - Arctic: Nunavut, Northwest Territory, Yukon

 - Canadian Prairies: Manitoba, Saskatchewan, Alberta

-- Maritimes: Nova Scotia, New Brunswick, Prince Edward Island, Newfoundland and Labrador
+- Atlantic Canada: Nova Scotia, New Brunswick, Prince Edward Island, Newfoundland and Labrador (Maritimes on map)

 - Pacific Northwest: AK, WA, OR

 - Northern California